EGA-archive/AF_bcftools_pipeline/README.md

 # BCFtools-Pipeline (Nextflow DSL2)

-This repository contains a **Nextflow DSL2 pipeline** for variant calling quality control (QC) and downstream allele frequency annotation stratified by sex and ancestry.
+This repository contains a **Nextflow DSL2 pipeline** for **SNP** variant calling quality control (QC) and downstream allele frequency annotation stratified by sex and ancestry.

 It integrates several QC steps (genotype-, variant-, and sample-level filtering) and recalculates allele frequencies (AFs) based on sample metadata using BCFTools.